kornelijepetak/incident-cs/README.md

 Check the [wiki](https://github.com/kornelijepetak/incident-cs/wiki) for available randomizers

+## Localization

+You are welcome to add localized randomizers or suggest an improvement.
+Send me a pull request.

 ## TODO / Other features
 - [ ] Consider using Mersene Twister instead of System.Random